Forgotten African American

-Forgotten African American "Cumbo," a Son of Slaves Who Fought for the Declaration of Independence
+Forgotten African American "Cumbo," a Son of Slavery Who Fought for the Declaration of Independence

 History Unfolds on Paper, Part 8